sorykkk/uni-paoo/csv-sql/Readme.md

-# Fast SQL like engine
+# CSV SQL like engine
-**Fast SQL like engine** is a mini library that has the purpose of replicating the idea of SQL engine, but done upon a csv files.
+**CSV SQL like engine** is a mini library that has the purpose of replicating the idea of SQL engine, but done upon a CSV files.

 ---